wilawerek/computer-methods-in-astronomy/README.md

 # computer-methods-in-astronomy
-Here you can find sourcecodes written for my class <i>Computer Methods in Astronomy</i> at Adam Mickiewicz University in Poznań.
+Here you can find sourcecodes written for my class <i>Computer Methods in Astronomy</i> at Astronomical Observatory of Adam Mickiewicz University in Poznan.